You’re running an IT business – you don’t want to waste any more time on marketing than you need.

 …Allows you to compete for the ‘IT Company Manhattan NY’ keyword.

 This is local SEO, while national SEO is focused on ranking on broad keywords (like ‘managed IT services’) and forgoes the local tags.

 Maps SEO, meanwhile, is ranking on the Google maps search function.

 As you can see above our client Power Consulting ranks in #1 position for both Local Maps and Local Organic → this is the most powerful position to obtain.

 If you can be in the top 3 for maps and local organic you will garner the highest percentage of the market share of leads.

-All of these are valuable SEO marketing tactics that can generate not only more leads, but better leads.
+All of these are valuable SEO marketing tactics that can generate not only more MSP leads, but also higher quality leads.